sicked-tiger/PTCGPB-Solo/README.md

 *Thanks for your support, and let’s keep those god packs coming!* 😄

 If you're having issues check the common issues section after the guide.
 If you still need help feel free to join our discord and someone will be able to help you there!
-We also have set-up guides in Chinese, French, Italian, Japanesee, Korean, Portuguese, and Spanish posted there! https://discord.gg/C9Nyf7P4sT
+We also have set-up guides in Chinese, French, Italian, Japanese, Korean, Portuguese, and Spanish posted there! https://discord.gg/C9Nyf7P4sT

 # **__Arturo's Pokemon Trading Card Game Pocket Bot v5.0.1__**